 Thanh Minh Day might be on par with the American Memorial Day.
 Families of deceased persons prepare offerings consisting of food, flowers, incense sticks, votive papers, etc., and pay a visit to the grave.
 A few days before the visit, family members clean the area surrounding the grave, paint the tombs and make preparation for the solemn visit on the special holiday.

-Each year, Thanh Minh is conducted on the third day of the third month in Lunar Calendar, and it aims at showing people’s respects towards their ancestors and their deceased relatives as well.
+Each year, Thanh Minh is conducted on the third day of the third month in the Lunar Calendar, and it aims at showing people’s respect towards their ancestors and their deceased relatives as well.

 Time: 3rd day of 3rd lunar month

 Purpose: show respect to ancestors and deceased relatives

 Activities: cleaning graves, praying, offerings, eating cold foods

 Other Popular (Typical) Festivals, Holidays & Recreation In Vietnam